bldl/emplace-spidermonkey/README.md

    If the key was found in the map, we want to update the pair.
 The next step is to check if an update function was specified in the the handler.

-   In Javascript almost "everything" is an object.
+   In JavaScript™ almost "everything" is an object.
 All values except primitives are objects.
 This means we can use selfhosted Object methods in selfhosted Map method implementations.

    ```cpp